How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Studies show that the ancient Panchakarma practice removes 50% of toxins from the body in just a few days.
 Read more at Ayurveda Health Retreat.

-Third Eye Treatment or Shirodhara is one of the most soothing treatments in Ayurvedic medicine.
+Third Eye Treatment, or Shirodhara, is one of the most soothing treatments in Ayurvedic medicine.
 The continuous stream of warm oil cleanses and heals your body as it flows over your forehead.
 When the massage therapist moved the vessel from side to side very slowly, as she did during one of my sessions, it brought about a trance-like state of mind.

 Energy Healing